Special Olympics Nigeria Commemorates World Malaria Day - THISDAYLIVE

-Special Olympics Nigeria through her ExxonMobil Foundation sponsored Skillz for Life initiative last Saturday celebrated the 2019 World Malaria Day in Ibadan the Oyo State capital at the Home School for Handicapped, Ijokodo, Ibadan.
+Special Olympics Nigeria through her ExxonMobil Foundation sponsored Skillz for Life Initiative last Saturday, celebrated the 2019 World Malaria Day in Ibadan the Oyo State capital at the Home School for Handicapped, Ijokodo.

-Highpoint of the event was the Unified Soccer Match between “Team Doctor” and “Team Malaria”.

-The match ended in favour of “Team Doctor” who defeated “Team Malaria by 5-4 on penalties after playing a 3 – 3 draw during regular time.

-The event themed “Zero Malaria Starts with Me”, witnessed a series of activities such as the Family health forum (FHF), where Health Talks on Malaria and HIV with demonstrations, Voluntary Counselling and Testing on Malaria and HIV, distribution of mosquito nets and a Unified soccer tournament.
+The event themed “Zero Malaria Starts with Me”, witnessed a series of activities such as the Family Health Forum (FHF), where health talks on malaria and HIV were done, voluntary counselling and testing on malaria and HIV, distribution of mosquito nets and a unified soccer tournament.

 “We also express our profound gratitude to our partners like ExxonMobil for their support, we have achieved a lot over the years in helping parents of children with special needs,” he added.

-Sylvester also noted that, the delay in this year’s celebration was to ensure that people with intellectual disabilities PWID’s in the state’s education system had the chance to participate in the celebration following the Easter holidays.
+Oboh also noted that the delay in this year’s celebration was to ensure that people with intellectual disabilities (PWID) in the state’s education system had the chance to participate in the celebration following the Easter holidays.

-The event also recorded a huge turn out with over 350 people with Intellectual Disabilities and their family members from all over Ibadan and its surrounding environs in attendance.

 Also addressing guests at the event on malaria infection, causes, prevention and treatment was Olusegun Ralph of Royal Heritage Health Foundation, who stated that, malaria infection is transmitted when bitten by a female anopheles mosquito.